OscarHoekstra/ClassifyNPDB/README.md

 The settings of the pipeline are defined in a file called config.py.
 This is a python script with a single function that returns a dictionary with the settings.
 Edit anything after the colon or between the single quotes in the config.py file to run the pipeline with your own settings and files.
+To skips certain steps of the pipeline, you can add numbers to the SkipSteps set.
 ```
 #Example: